AlecMaxPro/MoE-Neuron/README.md

 - `modelname = "your own model dir"`
 - output directory variables (currently placeholder `Output_Dir`) to your target path.

-## Notes

-- The modified modeling files are used to extract internal vectors/signals during inference.
-- Please keep a backup of original `transformers` files so you can restore your environment later.

 ## Citation